Skip to content

 Curriculum based and designed for students in kindergarten through sixth grade, our field trips correlate with the Alabama State Course of Study and Alabama College and Career Ready Standards and align with National Science Education Standards.

 Available at 9:30 a.m.
 Tuesday through Thursday.
-You may bring two classes, or up to 50 students.
+Schools must have one adult present for every 10 children in attendance.
+Each field trip can accommodate up to 50 students, with a maximum capacity of 70 people per group.
 Students spend one hour on the field trip and one hour exploring the Gardens with materials provided.

 Field Trip Reservations